pjungdal/NMEA2000-MFD/README.md

 Display
 As display I have chosen the 5" high brightness [RVT50](https://riverdi.com/product/eve4-intelligent-display-rvt50hqbnwc00-b-5-inch-projected-capacitive-touch-panel-optical-bonding-uxtouch)

-This EVE4 display has Capasitive touch, Optical bonded ( waterproof ?), and a BT817Q GPU
+This EVE4 display has Capacitive touch, Optical bonded ( waterproof ?), and a BT817Q GPU